 EFRAG has concluded that the Amendment meets the qualitative characteristics of relevance, reliability, comparability and understandability required to support economic decisions and the assessment of stewardship and raises no issues regarding prudent accounting.
 EFRAG has also assessed that the Amendment does not create any distortion in its interaction with other IFRS Standards and that all necessary disclosures are required.
+Therefore, EFRAG has concluded that the Amendment is not contrary to the true and fair view principle.
+EFRAG's reasoning is explained in Appendix 2 to this letter.

-Initial Application of IFRS 17 and IFRS 9 - Comparative Information (Amendment to IFRS 17) EFRAG's Draft Letter to the European Commission
+Initial Application of IFRS 17 and IFRS 9 - Comparative Information (Amendment to IFRS 17) EFRAG's Letter to the European Commission